Skip Navigation

 As we look toward the future, Smith Prep seeks to build a modern abbey on 10-20 acres in Central Florida to house our K-12 classical Christian school.
 In the spirit of classical monastic abbeys, this new home of beauty and permanence will unite a classical Christian education, spiritual formation, and cultural preservation.

+Alongside the hundreds of students that will attend each year, the campus will be a cultural center for the community.
 Educators, pastors, and theologians will gather to teach our student body, dialogue with one another, and seek rest as they enjoy the monastic virtue of hospitality in the school’s guesthouse and refectory.
 Ultimately, all those seeking God will be drawn to this living abbey due to its beauty and spirited engagement with the pertinent questions of life.

 II.
 The Vision: A 5th-Century Monastic Model for the 21st Century